 Lloyd's Register and the Mercantile Navy List give names of ships' principal or managing owners.
 From 1825 however, ownership of all vessels was divided into 64 shares and could therefore be complex.
 For full details of ownership it is necessary to consult the ship registers (indexed 1786–1907) among the Board of Trade archives in The National Archives.
-The National Archives' Research Guide Merchant Shipping: Registration of Ships, 1786–1994 provides helpful details.
+The National Archives' Merchant Navy ships' records: registration of merchant ships provides helpful details.
 Local Custom House copies of registration documents, sometimes predating surviving national registration documents, can often be found at a county or local record office for the area in which the port of registration fell.

 From 1876–77, Lloyd's Register included a separate shipowners' section, and from 1886 Lloyd's Confidential Index gives more detailed information on the managing owners and their fleets.
 This is particularly useful up to 1920, but after that some categories of information were dropped.
 A complete set is in the Guildhall Library.

 Some shipping company records are held by the National Maritime Museum.
-The National Register of Archives and Access to Archives maintained by The National Archives can often be useful in locating records of shipping companies.
+The National Archives can often be useful in locating records of shipping companies.

 Published histories exist for many companies, and the National Maritime Museum has bibliographies for the most famous shipping lines.
-Book lists for a number of other companies can be compiled on request from the Library catalogue and the Archive catalogue.
+Book lists for a number of other companies can be compiled on request from the Library catalogue and the Collections Online.